edsonirvana/scala_converter/README.md

 Example: for 01/01/1990 00:00:01, use 1 in unixtimestamp

-Get the code with libraries and function to make this convertion
+Get the code (in code.scala file) with libraries and the function to make this convertion